Joan Lippincott: Life and career

-Ms. Lippincott has been acclaimed as one of America’s outstanding organ virtuosos and she performs extensively in the United States and has toured throughout Europe and Canada.
-She has been a featured recitalist at Alice Tully Hall at Lincoln Center in New York City, at the Spoleto Festival USA, at the American Bach Society Biennial, at the Dublin (Ireland) International Organ Festival, and at conventions of the American Guild of Organists, the Organ Historical Society, and the Music Teachers National Association.
-She has performed on many of the most-prominent organs in churches and universities throughout the United States, including Yale, Harvard, Duke, Stanford, Columbia, Notre Dame, and Princeton.
-She has traveled widely in Europe, studying and performing on historic and contemporary organs in the Netherlands, Denmark, Sweden, Germany, Austria, Italy, Switzerland, and France.
+Lippincott was acclaimed as one of America's outstanding organ virtuosos, and she performed extensively throughout the United States, Canada and Europe.
+She was a featured recitalist at Alice Tully Hall at Lincoln Center in New York City, at the Spoleto Festival USA, at the American Bach Society Biennial, at the Dublin (Ireland) International Organ Festival, and at conventions of the American Guild of Organists, the Organ Historical Society, and the Music Teachers National Association.
+She performed on many prominent organs in churches and universities throughout the United States, including Yale, Harvard, Duke, Stanford, Columbia, Notre Dame, and Princeton.
+She traveled widely in Europe, studying and performing on historic and contemporary organs in the Netherlands, Denmark, Sweden, Germany, Austria, Italy, Switzerland, and France.

-Ms. Lippincott has been especially in demand for Bach recitals and classes.
-She was recitalist at the Alice Tully Hall Bach-Handel Tercentennial and she has performed at Bach Festivals in Arizona, California, Florida, Massachusetts, Michigan, New York, Ohio, Oregon, and South Carolina.
+Lippincott was especially in demand for Bach recitals and classes.
+She was a recitalist at the Alice Tully Hall Bach-Handel Tercentennial and she performed at Bach Festivals in Arizona, California, Florida, Massachusetts, Michigan, New York, Ohio, Oregon, and South Carolina.
 In 2001–2002 she performed a highly acclaimed series of eight Bach organ concerts on outstanding organs throughout New York City, called "Bach in the Big Apple".
 In 2008–2009 she performed The Art of Fugue at the Baldwin-Wallace Bach Festival, at Westminster’s Bach Week at Princeton Seminary, and at the Boston Early Music Festival.

-Throughout her recital career, Ms. Lippincott has also been recognized for her flair for the contemporary.
-She has premiered many significant contemporary organ works, as well as regularly including 20th-century literature on her recital programs.
-She has been heard in recital broadcasts of contemporary American music, such as ABC’s Pilgrimage series and The Musical Fund Society of Philadelphia’s presentation of contemporary American music.
-She played the American premiere of Malcolm Williamson’s Organ Symphony at the National Cathedral in Washington, DC; the American premiere of Iain Hamilton’s Paraphrase for Organ on Epitaph for This World and Time at the Riverside Church, New York City; and first performances of commissioned works: Epiphanies by Daniel Pinkham at House of Hope Presbyterian Church, St. Paul, MN; Masques d’Afrique for Organ, Trumpet and Percussion by C. Curtis-Smith at the Air Force Academy, CO, at a national convention of The American Guild of Organists; and The Salutation of Gabriel for Organ and Horn by Daniel Pinkham at the Peabody Conservatory at a celebration honoring Karen McFarlane.
-In 1952, Ainslee Cox composed Prelude for Organ which he dedicated to Ms. Lippincott.
+Throughout her recital career, Lippincott was also recognized for her flair for the contemporary.
+She premiered many significant contemporary organ works, as well as regularly including 20th-century literature in her recital programs.
+She was heard in recital broadcasts of contemporary American music, such as ABC's Pilgrimage series and The Musical Fund Society of Philadelphia's presentation of contemporary American music.
+She played the American premiere of Malcolm Williamson's Organ Symphony at the National Cathedral in Washington, DC; the American premiere of Iain Hamilton's Paraphrase for Organ on Epitaph for This World and Time at the Riverside Church, New York City; and first performances of commissioned works: Epiphanies by Daniel Pinkham at House of Hope Presbyterian Church, St. Paul, MN; Masques d'Afrique for Organ, Trumpet and Percussion by C. Curtis-Smith at the Air Force Academy, CO, at a national convention of the American Guild of Organists; and The Salutation of Gabriel for Organ and Horn by Pinkham at a Peabody Conservatory celebration honoring Karen McFarlane.
+In 1952, Ainslee Cox composed Prelude for Organ which he dedicated to Lippincott.